PeterWone/Antipodean/Interview with the invisible friend.md

 > _Yes, including the sordid ones you didn't think I'd find._

-"But enough about me, we were listing your virtues.
-Your sublime sense of humour for example, and your _ _ developed sense of the appropriate which prevents tutus or pink armour from ever occurring."
+"Enough about me, we were listing your virtues.
+Your sublime sense of humour for example, and your refined sense of the appropriate, which prevents tutus or pink armour from ever occurring."

 > _Trixie says I should feed you to the the new hive._